ossf/tac/process/project-lifecycle.md

 * Provides project updates to OpenSSF Marketing Committee as requested.

 #### Project Support
-* Receives guidance on technical direction from TAC.
+* Receives a TAC and WG sponsor for guidance on technical direction.
 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Reserved space for project updates in OpenSSF newsletters.